Pheng-AN/Nvivo-version-11-RuB.exe-error/README.md

    File → Open Project → Select .nvpx file → Convert to Windows Project
    ```

-And When trying to Export a Project from Windows to Macos
+Or when trying to Export a Project from Windows to Macos

 - Navigate to: